Glide bomb: World War I

-In October 1914, Wilhelm von Siemens suggested what became known as the Siemens torpedo glider, a wire-guided flying missile which would essentially have comprised a naval torpedo with an attached airframe.
-It was not intended to be flown into a target, but rather at a suitable altitude and position, a signal would be transmitted, causing the airframe components to detach from the torpedo which would then enter the water and continue towards its target.
+In October 1914, Georg Wilhelm von Siemens suggested what became known as the Siemens torpedo glider, a wire-guided flying missile that would essentially have comprised a naval torpedo with an attached airframe.
+It was not intended to be flown into a target, but rather at a suitable altitude and position, a signal would be transmitted, causing the airframe components to detach from the torpedo, which would then enter the water and continue towards its target.
 Guidance signals were to be transmitted through a thin copper wire, and guide flares were to be carried to help control.

-Siemens-Schuckertwerke was already occupied with remote controlled boats (the FL-boats or Fernlenkboote), and had some experience in this area.
-Flight testing was performed under the supervision of an engineer called Dorner from January 1915 onwards, using airships as carriers and different types of biplane and monoplane glider airframes to which a torpedo was fitted.
+Siemens-Schuckertwerke was already occupied with remote-controlled boats (the FL-boats or Fernlenkboote), and had some experience in this area.
+Flight testing was performed under the supervision of an engineer with the surname Dorner from January 1915 onwards, using airships as carriers and different types of biplane and monoplane glider airframes to which a torpedo was fitted.
 The last test flight was performed on February 8, 1918.

-It was planned to use the Siemens-Schuckert R.VIII bomber as a carrier craft, but the Armistice stopped the project.
+It was planned to use the Siemens-Schuckert R.VIII bomber as a carrier craft, but the Treaty of Versailles stopped the project.

 World War II

 Development

-During World War II, the first operational glide bombs were developed by the Germans as an anti-shipping weapon.
-Ships are typically very difficult to attack: a direct hit or an extremely near miss is needed to do any serious damage, and hitting a target as small as a ship was difficult in this period.
-At first dive bombers were used with some success in this role, but their successes were countered by ever-increasing anti-aircraft defenses on the Royal Navy ships they were attacking.
+During World War II, the first operational glide bombs were developed by the Germans as anti-ship weapons.
+Ships are typically very difficult to attack: A direct hit or an extremely near miss is needed to do any serious damage, and hitting a target as small as a ship was difficult in this period.
+At first, dive bombers were used with some success in this role, but their successes were countered by ever-increasing anti-aircraft defenses on the Royal Navy ships they were attacking.
 By 1941, accurate bombing was as difficult as ever, with the added problem of evading anti-aircraft fire.

 The German solution was the development of a number of glide bombs employing radio control guidance.
-One was created by fitting a control package on the rear of an otherwise standard bomb, starting with their 1400 kg armor-piercing bomb to create the Ruhrstahl SD 1400, commonly referred to as Fritz-X. This weapon was designed specifically to pierce the deck armor of heavy cruisers and battleships.
+One was created by fitting a control package on the rear of an otherwise standard bomb, starting with their 1400 kg armor-piercing bomb to create the Ruhrstahl SD 1400, commonly called Fritz X. This weapon was designed specifically to pierce the deck armor of heavy cruisers and battleships.
 The bomb aimer dropped the bomb from high altitude while the aircraft was still approaching the ship, and guided it to impact with the target by sending commands to spoilers attached to its rear.
 This proved to be difficult to do, because as the bomb dropped toward the target it fell further behind the launch aircraft, eventually becoming difficult to see.
 This problem was solved by having the launch aircraft slow down and enter a climb to avoid overtaking the bomb as it fell.